-Enterprise password managers offer only basic synchronization with directories like Active Directory.
-If you’re looking to implement security policies based on role, location, etc. with granular permissions, you’ll need a true single sign-on (SSO) system instead of a password manager.
+Enterprise password managers offer only basic synchronization with directories like Active Directory (AD).
+If you’re looking to implement security policies based on role, location, etc. with granular permissions using identity and access management (IAM), you’ll need a true single sign-on (SSO) system instead of a password manager.
 Similarly, if you onboard and offboard through AD, Workday, or other directories—or even multiple directories as in many organizations—a password manager is likely to prove unwieldy and become just another system you have to maintain.

 The right enterprise password manager can be a good first step to increase security for your company.
-But to maintain password security and keep employees happy, you’ll probably want to move to an SSO solution.
+But to maintain password security and keep employees happy, you’ll probably want to move to an IAM solution with SSO.
 That will enable users to log in just once and then easily access all their work websites and apps—whether cloud-based or on-prem—without having to login again.
 It means truly using just one password.
-And an SSO solution will integrate with your directories to provide the granular level of permissions and control that is the reason you use a directory like AD in the first place.
+And an IAM solution with SSO will integrate with your directories to provide the granular level of permissions and control that is the reason you use a directory like AD in the first place.

 So, consider an enterprise password manager as a first step on the path to greater security, but don’t expect it to be your last.